About Johannesburg Business School

 - Management Acceleration Programme Plus (MAPP), NQF 7, 5 Months

-These academic programmes provide students with relevant skills, knowledge and critical thinking capabilities suited to the challenges introduced by the Fourth Industrial Revolution (4IR).
+These academic programmes provide students with relevant skills, knowledge and critical thinking capabilities suited to the challenges introduced by the digital era.
 Our emphasis is on practical and usable knowledge that will directly benefit our students and their businesses or organisations.

 Our Executive Education and Programmes division offers knowledge for a digitally transformed world through customised programmes for businesses and short learning programmes and executive programmes for business leaders.
 Through our diverse programmes, participants develop integrative critical thinking to understand global business developments and complexity across various disciplines.

-JBS offers a progressive range of programmes to further 4IR in business, in partnership with our international associates, including:
+JBS offers a progressive range of programmes to further digital transformation in business, in partnership with our international associates, including:

 - Massachusetts Institute of Technology (MIT)